 Now, something special about this cooler is that it is dry ice compatible.
 We love that.
 If you know how to handle dry ice, and are okay using it, then we’d recommend keeping your drinks cool with that.
 Unfortunately, this time we couldn’t test the ice retention with dry ice so I can’t tell you for sure how good it is on that front.

 We did test it with normal ice, though, and it was satisfactory.
 We threw some beer into the 20-quart cooler, its maximum capacity, added ice, and let it alone.
 This was on a Friday.
 There was still unmelted ice in the ice chest by Wednesday of the next week, though minimal.
 By our measure, we’ll place the ice retention of this cooler at a solid 5 days.

 That said, we would probably get a better result if we pre-chilled the cooler before placing stuff inside.
 This time we also didn't put any ice packs on the top and on a side – something we usually do to increase ice retention times a bit further.

 Sizes and Colors

 Even though Big Frig is a relatively new cooler brand on the market, they still managed to offer 6 sizes of their hard coolers (as opposed to most new brands which tend to offer 3 standard sizes).
-In case of Big Frig, there’s 6 and two of them that are equipped with the wheels.
-Here’s the full list:
+In the case of Big Frig, there are 6 and two of them that are equipped with the wheels.
+Here's the full list: